 You can avoid tripping over unseen hazards by sticking to easy terrain you know well, or using a torch to see where you’re going.
 Head or chest-mounted torches keep your hands free, but many runners prefer handheld torches.
 Use a bit of trial and error to find your preferred option.

-Getting lost through the disorientating effect of not being able to recognise where you are.
+In the dark, with rain swirling around you, it is easier to get lost through the disorientating effect of not being able to recognise where you are.

 Again, use a torch so you can see where you’re going.
 Alternatively, have a map with you, stick to routes you know well, or run with a friend.